CF1004/YTMusic_Playlist_Scraper/README.md

-# YTMusic_Playlist_Scraper
+# 🎵 YTMusic_Playlist_Scraper
-An automated project combining Python, Selenium, and SQL to scrape, structure, and store my personal YouTube Music playlists in a relational database.
+Automated pipeline using Python, Selenium, and SQL to scrape, clean, and store YouTube Music playlists in a relational database.

+⚙️ Tools Used
+- Python (Selenium, Pandas, JSON (cookies files), Requests)
+- SQL (Schema design, Database creation, Normalization)
+- Excel (Data review, cleaning, structuring)

-⚙️ Overview
+🎯 Overview & Purpose

 This project connects three key technologies — Python, Excel, and SQL — to create a full data pipeline:
-1. Automated login to YouTube Music using Selenium and Chrome debugging mode.
+1. Automated login to YouTube Music using Selenium and Chrome in debugging mode.
 2. Playlist scraping with dynamic scrolling and XPath-based element detection.
 3. Data transfer from Excel into an SQL Server database using pyodbc and pandas.
 - Designed to automate scraping for a multitude of playlists (100,000 songs+) - no manual entry required.
 - Afterwards, data can be analysed and queried in SQL

-🧰 Tools & Skills

-- Python (Selenium, Pandas, PyODBC)
-- SQL Server for data storage and schema design
-- Excel for intermediate data cleaning
-- Automation & data engineering

-🧩 Project Flow
-Step	Description
-1. Login  Launches Chrome via debugging port and injects valid cookies for YT Music login.
-2. Scrape Uses Selenium to scroll, detect, and extract playlist names, songs, artists, and albums.
-3. Import	Cleans and loads the final Excel dataset into SQL tables (Playlists, Songs, Artists, etc.).

 🗃️ Database Design